 The words "grant in kind" are not defined in the Act.
-Lexico.com defines "in-kind" as -47
+Cambridge English Dictionary defines "in kind" as $-^{55}$

-"(of payment) in goods or services as opposed to money".
+"(of payment) given in the form of goods or services and not money".

 A government grant in kind consists of an amount in a form other than cash, for example, an asset given to a taxpayer by the government.